truher/all25/lib/src/main/java/org/team100/lib/profile/roadrunner/README.md

 # jerk limited

-this is from roadrunner, ported in 2023.
+The package, `lib.profile.roadrunner` inclues classes derived from Roadrunner, as of in 2023.